ErinFlyingSkyRocket/DjOpenKB/documentations/DEPLOYMENT_GUIDE.md

 - Do not casually rotate `DJANGO_FIELD_ENCRYPTION_KEY`; existing encrypted MFA data can become unreadable.
 - Do not change `POSTGRES_PASSWORD` on an existing database unless the PostgreSQL password is rotated in a coordinated maintenance procedure.
 - The bootstrap file uses `KEY=value` format with no spaces around `=`.
-- For an LDAP password that contains shell-special characters, use single quotes, for example `LDAP_BIND_PASSWORD='Example!Password$123'`.
+- For any manually entered password that contains shell-special characters, use single quotes, for example `LDAP_BIND_PASSWORD='Example!Password$123'` or `SMTP_RELAY_PASSWORD='Example!Password$123'`.
+- `SMTP_RELAY_PASSWORD_USE_LDAP_BIND_PASSWORD=false` is the normal setting when Exchange uses a separate SMTP mailbox.
+Set it to `true` only when the SMTP sender intentionally uses the exact same password as `LDAP_BIND_PASSWORD`.
+- The SMTP username and password are Vault secrets.
+Do not add either one to `.env`.

 After Vault has seeded successfully, remove `vault/bootstrap/djopenkb.env` from any source package or exported backup copy.
 Retain it only in a protected administrator location if local policy permits.